0nix/ggj21/twine/scriptstuff.md

 #### Day 2

-Surveillance start at 0500 hours on Wednesday, March 10th.
+Surveillance start at 0500 hours on Thursday, March 10th.

 Hassel wakes up at 0630 hours, followed by Lietzka shortly thereafter.